Sorry, you need to enable JavaScript to visit this website.

 You can check the balance of their benefits using the ebtEdge Mobile App available for Apple mobile devices or Android mobile devices, visiting the FIS ebtEdge website or contacting FIS at (888) 304-9167.
 Benefit balances are also printed on your store receipt.

-Can I use my P-EBT card for SUN Bucks?
+Can I use my P-EBT card for DC SUN Bucks?

 No, P-EBT has ended and P-EBT cards cannot be used for other programs.
 For more information about P-EBT you can visit dhs.dc.gov/p-ebt.
 SUN Bucks is a new program and eligible students will receive a new EBT card in the mail pre-loaded with food benefits.

-Can I use my EBT card linked to my SNAP case for SUN Bucks?
+Can I use my EBT card linked to my SNAP or TANF case for DC SUN Bucks?

 Can I use SNAP and SUN Bucks cards at the same time to buy food?